leafo/lapis/docs/testing.md

 connection for tests so you are free to delete and create rows in the database without messing up your development state.

+Additionally, when starting the test server, the local running Lapis environment is also overridden to be `test`.
+Likewise, if you've set up a test database for your test environment, you're free to run any queries without interfering with development state.

 The two functions that control the test server are `load_test_server` and `close_test_server`, and they can be found in `"lapis.spec.server"`.